VirtualDJ 8 User Manual

 - Play-Hold - Plays the track as long as the button is held.
 Once released, the playhead will jump back to it’s previously stopped position.

-- From the File list, right-click on the file you wish to edit and select Track Cleaner from the option menu that appears.
+- From the File list, right-click on the file to be edited and select BPM Editor from the option menu that appears.

 - Once the BPM Editor is opened, the track will be analyzed and the multi-colored waveform will be displayed, providing information of its structure, based on the detected frequencies.
 The grey-scaled background indicates the 4 beat pattern of the Beat Grid of the track.
 The red vertical line indicates the Beatgrid anchor (first detected beat).

 - Use a wheel mouse to zoom in and out and the scroll bar to move back and forth to the areas that require a precise edit.
 Depending on the type of BPM adjustment required, there are various ways to adjust and correct the BPM value and the beat-phase of the track.

 - If the BPM is already known as a value, simply type the BPM value in the BPM field.
 The CBG of the song will be updated automatically.

 - If the BPM is double or half the actual value and VirtualDJ has detected the phase of the song correctly but the BPM value is either half or double of the actual value, use the /2 and x2 buttons (see BPM Adjustments) to half or double the BPM value.

 - If the BPM value is correct but the Computer Beat Grid (CBG) is not, drag and move the Beatgrid Anchor to a part (beat) of the track.
 This will help make more precise adjustment as the BPM value will not change in this case.
 The BPM Shift buttons can be used to move the CBG of the song by 1 beat backwards or forward.